 18. Metintaş S, Sariboyaci M, Nuhoğlu S, Metintaş M, Kalyoncu C, Etiz S, et al. Smoking patterns of university students in Eskişehir, Turkey.
 Public health.
 1998;112(4):261-4

 20. Hagen EH, Garfield MJ, Sullivan RJ.
 The low prevalence of female smoking in the developing world: gender inequality or maternal adaptations for fetal protection?
-Evolution, medicine, and public health.
+Evol Med Public Health.
 2016;2016(1):195-211.

 21. Abdullah ASM, Fielding R, Hedley AJ.
 Patterns of cigarette smoking, alcohol use and other substance use among Chinese university students in Hong Kong.
 Am J Addict.
 2002;11(3):235-46.

 22. Heydarabadi AB, Ramezankhani A, Barekati H, Vejdani M, Shariatinejad K, Panahi R, et al. Prevalence of substance abuse among dormitory students of Shahid Beheshti University of Medical Sciences, Tehran, Iran.
-International journal of high risk behaviors & addiction.
-2015;4(2).
+Int J High Risk Behav Addict.
+2015;4(2):e22350.

 23. National Institute on Alcohol Abuse and A. High‐Risk Drinking in College: What We Know and What We Need to Learn.
 Final Report on the Panel on Contexts and Consequences.
 2002.

 24. Weitzman ER, Chen Y-Y, Subramanian S. Youth smoking risk and community patterns of alcohol availability and control: a national multilevel study.
 J Epidemiol Community Health.
 2005;59(12):1065-71.